-- WNR has no objection to marking access related material in an appropriate manner: "Confidential - WestNet Access Matter". - WNR accepts that: - confidential access related material should be securely maintained; - WNR will treat an access application, including the fact of making the access application, as confidential. - In any consideration of WNR's compliance with the obligations imposed by Sections 28, 30 to 34 of the Act, the following must be given consideration: - \diamond the factors listed in Section 20(4) of the Act; - the main object of the Act, namely to establish a rail access regime that encourages the efficient use of and investment in railway facilities by facilitating a contestable market for rail operations; - the law in respect of restraint of trade (this is particularly relevant to confidentiality undertakings between WNR and its employees, contractors and other third parties).

-- Measures which go beyond what is reasonable to adopt in the circumstances are likely to work against the stated main object of the Act and in some cases be unenforceable. - There appears to be some misapprehension as to the treatment of access related information: - When not in use, all physical access material is maintained in locked storage facilities (whether office or cabinet based) within WNR's access group.
+- WNR has no objection to marking access related material in an appropriate manner: "Confidential - WestNet Access Matter". - WNR accepts that: - confidential access related material should be securely maintained; - WNR will treat an access application, including the fact of making the access application, as confidential. - In any consideration of WNR's compliance with the obligations imposed by Sections 28, 30 to 34 of the Act, the following must be given consideration: - the factors listed in Section 20(4) of the Act; - the main object of the Act, namely to establish a rail access regime that encourages the efficient use of and investment in railway facilities by facilitating a contestable market for rail operations; - the law in respect of restraint of trade (this is particularly relevant to confidentiality undertakings between WNR and its employees, contractors and other third parties). - Measures which go beyond what is reasonable to adopt in the circumstances are likely to work against the stated main object of the Act and in some cases be unenforceable. - There appears to be some misapprehension as to the treatment of access related information: - When not in use, all physical access material is maintained in locked storage facilities (whether office or cabinet based) within WNR's access group.
 That access group in turn is within a separate area that is locked when not attended by WNR personnel; - Electronic materials are stored on WNR's file server, which is physically separate from that of ARG and password controlled; - Physical access to terminals that have access privileges to access related information is only available from within WNR's access group; - Train path planning and allocation, including planning of possible train paths for access applicants, is undertaken by WNR on its separate computing equipment and is not undertaken under RAMS; - Financial information in relation to an access application is processed within WNR's access group.
-While information may be extracted from MIMS, or RAS, as necessary, the processing and compilation of that material is undertaken on WNR's equipment; - RAMS access by AWR personnel or any other operator is restricted to AWR's or the other operators own train information.
-No information is input into RAMS until an access application has reached access agreement, and operational planning is required. - The criteria of who should have access to which records will be determined in accordance to: - ♦ the purpose for which the information has been provided; - ◊ any requirements imposed by the law. - The introduction of a register system for the recording of information in relation to access would simply result in additional costs with little demonstrable benefit. - A requirement that all employees, executives and contractors sign undertakings of confidentiality and familiarity with the Act and Code (with penalties imposed) is a measure which exceeds what is reasonably required to protect the interests of the access seekers/users under the Act and Code and to meet the objectives of encouraging the efficient use of an investment in railway facilities.
+While information may be extracted from MIMS, or RAS, as necessary, the processing and compilation of that material is undertaken on WNR's equipment; - RAMS access by AWR personnel or any other operator is restricted to AWR's or the other operators' own train information.
+No information is input into RAMS until an access agreement has been reached, and operational planning is required.

+- The criteria of who should have access to which records will be determined in accordance to: - ♦ the purpose for which the information has been provided; - ◊ any requirements imposed by the law. - The introduction of a register system for the recording of information in relation to access would simply result in additional costs with little demonstrable benefit. - A requirement that all employees, executives and contractors sign undertakings of confidentiality and familiarity with the Act and Code (with penalties imposed) is a measure which exceeds what is reasonably required to protect the interests of the access seekers/users under the Act and Code and to meet the objectives of encouraging the efficient use of an investment in railway facilities. - WNR and AWR are physically separated.
+Separation into separate buildings is not reasonably necessary to achieve objectives of the Act and Code. - None of the other segregation models looked at, prohibit relocation of staff between provider and user or require separation of all staff.
+Most emphasise separation of operational from management and marketing staff, which is reflected in WNR's model.